Missouri River September Fly Fishing Forecast

 Missouri River September Hatches

-Two primary bugs will keep us busy this month.
+Three primary bugs will keep us busy this month.
 The Pseudocleoen is the star.
 Baby BWO’s is what they are.
 This can drive many anglers absolutely crazy.
 They hatch nearly daily like the Trico, and they are about the same size.
 Way too small for our older eyes to see.

 The right dry fly for the task?
 Shoot.
 We don’t really know.
 A small Adams can be good.
 An ant can be good.
 Remember that you do not have to match the hatch.
 Some are into that sort of play, others are not.
 The bottom line here on the Pseudo Baetis is that you may not be successful all the time.
-Sometimes yes, and other times no.
+Sometimes yes, and other times no. Most times no.

 The secondary insect of the month is not as present as the former.
 The October Caddis actually shows itself in September, for the most part.
 The nymph is good in September or the soft hackle.
 Both play well on the Missouri River.
 Obviously the Orange Stimi is a great top water option.
 Bastardized orange hopper patterns are an inside trick to October Caddis dry fly explosions.